maarten-pennings/P2000/readme.md

   (`V1`, `V2`, `V3`) and error handling that puzzles me.
   - Line 3 set `T$` to the title of the program.
   - Line 6 `POKE24758,0` or `POKE &H60B6,0` selects all-caps, and sets some constants.
   - Line 10 defines the function to be plotted.
     Note there is `REM` with as many spaces as BASIC allows.
     This is important for the self modifying code.
+    Using `x`s would have been better than spaces.
   - Now I get puzzled.
 Line 20 sets error trapping.
 I guess line 40 is a crude check if the function has errors.
 If so, it goes to 42 (trap), if not it jumps to ???
 215 or 315, or 50 or 410, ... chaos.